abui-am/gitgud/README.md

 2. Sends the diff to OpenAI to generate a meaningful commit message following the Conventional Commits format
 3. Shows you the suggested commit message and asks for confirmation
 4. If you confirm, stages all changes and commits them with the AI-generated message

+**Important**: You can customize the commit message format by creating or editing the `.autocommit.md` file.
+Since this file is in `.gitignore`, you'll need to create it in each repository where you use this tool.

 Example: